guillep/idx-reader/README.md

 ## Usage

-An IdxReader works as a normal stream.
+An IdxReader works as a stream.
 You first create a reader on a binary file stream:

 ```smalltalk
 reader := IdxReader onStream: (File named: 'path/to/your/idxfile') readStream.